MicrosoftDocs/azure-docs/articles/firewall/quick-create-ipgroup-template.md

 ---
-title: 'Quickstart: Create an Azure Firewall and IP Group - Resource Manager template'
+title: 'Quickstart: Create an Azure Firewall and IP Groups - Resource Manager template'
-description: Learn how to use a Resource Manager template to create a Azure Firewall and IP Group.
+description: Learn how to use a Resource Manager template to create a Azure Firewall and IP Groups.
 services: firewall
 author: vhorne
 ms.service: firewall
 ms.topic: quickstart
-ms.date: 04/03/2020
+ms.date: 04/06/2020
 ms.author: victorh
 ---